Robert Wayne Harris: Murders

 On November 29, 1999, Harris abducted and fatally shot 37-year-old Sandra Scott.
 He later said he killed her after suspecting her of stealing money from him.
 Harris was initially questioned about Scott's disappearance, but was not charged.
 When police found her truck, all of the property inside was missing, except for the keys.

-On March 15, 2000, Harris masturbated in front of a female customer at his workplace, Mi-T-Fine Car Wash.
+On March 15, 2000, Harris masturbated in front of a female customer at his workplace in Irving, Texas, Mi-T-Fine Car Wash.
 The woman reported the incident and the police were called.
 Harris was arrested, then fired two days later.
+He had worked there for about 10 months at the time of being fired.
 On March 19, Harris borrowed a car from a friend.
 He then went to another friend, Billy Brooks, who got his stepson to lend Harris a pistol.

 On March 20, Harris drove to the car wash before opening hours.
 He forced manager Dennis Lee, 48, assistant manager Augustin Villasenor, 36, and cashier Rhoda Wheeler, 46, into the office.
 Harris had Wheeler open the safe, then forced her and the two others onto the floor and shot them.
 He also slit Lee's throat.
 When three other employees arrived, Harris forced them onto the floor in the lobby and shot them.
 Benjamin Villasenor, 32, and Roberto Jimenez, 15, were killed.
 The other victim survived but was left with permanent disabilities.
 All of the victims were shot once in the back of the head.

 Another employee, Jason Shields, arrived and saw the victims in the lobby.
 He then saw Harris, who claimed he had stumbled across the crime scene.
 When Harris pulled out a knife from a nearby bookshelf, Shields ran to a nearby donut shop and called the police.
 Harris followed him to the donut shop and briefly spoke to the 911 operator before fleeing the scene.
 He stole about $4,000 during the robbery.

 Harris returned the borrowed vehicle to his friend and told him he had discovered the bodies at the car wash.
 He then went to Brooks's house, where he disposed of several pieces of evidence.
 Harris then bought new clothing and checked into a motel.
 He was arrested the following day at the home of another friend.
 Harris later said he was planning to drive to Florida to kill his ex-girlfriend.
 He also confessed to killing Scott and led police to her body.